Justin-Mendoza/Movies2Music/README.md

 - [IMDB API](https://developer.imdb.com/non-commercial-datasets/)

 ## Note
-To run the following code, You will have to maunally change the Spotify Client Secret.
+To run the following code, you will have to maunally change the Spotify Client Secret.
 The current Spotify Secret in the code has been rotated out.